Ogemma/java-project/README.md

 # java-project
 update to see Jenkins builds automatically
-Using GitHub Webhook - test jenkinsfile, webhookand pipeline
+Using GitHub Webhook - test webhook and pipeline